camunda/camunda-docs/docs/self-managed/identity/user-guide/managing-user-access.md

 ## Assign Identity permissions to a user

-Without an Identity permission, users can access Identity only to log in to other applications.
+Without at least one of the permissions listed above, users can access Identity only to log in to other applications.
 They are not able to access the Identity UI beyond the login page.

 To grant a user access to the UI, you need to assign at least one Identity permission as part of a role to the user.
 This can be achieved in one of the following ways: